 When we see clients struggle with credit card debt, we usually switch them over to a cash budget.
 Credit card swipes are painless, and it is easy to use them with no remorse.
 However, handing cash over has a different emotional connection.
 This is why the envelope system from Dave Ramsey can be so powerful — cash has a deep emotional connection to us.
 If you can’t pay your credit cards off each month, try using cash for a few months for discretionary spending.

 Good Tools: You and your willpower; there’s no app for this.

-We can't stress this enough — your emergency fund is vital.
-It comes up in nearly every article we write (we even have a "tag” for all our posts with the topic of emergency funds).
+We can’t stress this enough — your emergency fund is vital.
+It comes up in nearly every article we write.
 If your car stopped running and you needed a new engine, would you be able to fund that?
 If you were out of work for a couple of months, would you be able to make it?
 This is when your emergency fund kicks into high gear.
 It’s for those moments that you never saw coming.

 Many get overwhelmed when they see these large goals for emergency funds, but it’s all about starting slowly.

 In a perfect world, you should have 3 to 6 months of your total expenses saved away for your emergency fund.
 We use $20,000 as a starting goal, but we know you won’t get there immediately.
 So start with a small goal of $1,000 by using an auto-savings for $200 per paycheck and continue to grow your emergency fund.